 Whenever possible, I try to honour this idea in my work.
 I specialise in Medical Illustration and am currently completing a Postgraduate in Medical Art with the Medical Art Education Trust.
 Training on this prestigious course is via skilled surgeons and physicians and has led to student membership with the Medical Artist's Association of Great Britain and the Institute of Medical Illustrators.
 I currently hold the post of Artist in Residence at The Harley Street Hospital, London and work at the House of Illustration in Kings Cross as an illustration workshop leader.

-I am a London based illustrator, passionate about recording the world in all its intricate detail.
-I specialise in hand drawn pen and ink illustrations that rely rather heavily on a large supply of 0.05 fineliners.
-In addition to spending hours and hours drawing everything I can think of, I also work as an arts educator and workshop leader, inspiring other folks to spend hours and hours drawing everything they can think of.
+I am fascinated in the study of human anatomy in all its forms, and received a Diploma in 'Anatomy, Physiology and Pathology' (ITEC Level 4) in 2015.
+In addition to spending hours and hours drawing everything I can think of, I also work as an educator, inspiring other folks to spend hours and hours drawing everything they can think of.

-I started illustrating whilst working as a Family Support worker at HMP Brixton (I doodled for the children on visits to see their fathers, and helped to run arts based family days for the men serving time).
-I have spent the last six years working with museums, schools and cultural organisations both as an illustrator, writer and as an arts educator, delivering workshops to pupils ranging in ages from four to eighteen.
-These workshops have covered a diverse range of topics from ‘Medieval Illuminated Manuscripts’ (British Library), to ‘Exquisite Corpses’ (House of Illustration) and 'Heroes, Villains and Vixens' (Latitude Festival).
+I started illustrating whilst working as a Family Support worker at HMP Brixton - I doodled for the children on visits to see their fathers, and helped to run arts based family days for the men serving time.
+I have spent the last seven years working with museums, schools and cultural organisations both as an illustrator and arts educator, delivering workshops to pupils ranging in ages from two to eighty two.
+These workshops have covered a diverse range of topics from ‘Medieval Illuminated Manuscripts’ (British Library), to ‘Sequential Illustration, Pop Up Designs and Character Development’ (House of Illustration) and 'Doodling Bugs' (Latitude Festival).